 Heritage Boat Shop

-The inclusion of an active heritage wooden boat shop has always been a part of the Seaport’s goals.
+The inclusion of an active heritage wooden boat shop has always been a part of the Seaport’s mandate.
 As stewards of the maritime history of Tacoma and the Puget Sound region, we pride ourselves on preserving the techniques of various regional boat builders.
 The Foss Waterway Seaport Heritage Boat Shop participates in celebrating Tacoma’s rich maritime heritage by representing the past, present and future of boat building.
 The Boat Shop works on:

-- The restoration and revitalization of historic boats
+- Preserving the integrity of historic boats

-- Maintaining and building upon current exhibits
+- Maintaining and building exhibits

 - Building of new project boats and miscellaneous crafts